artemave/vigun/README.md

 ## What is this?

-Vim plugin to run tests from vim, running in a tmux window, in a separate tmux window.
+Vim plugin to run tests from vim running in one tmux window in another tmux window.

 Out of the box it works with mocha, rspec and cucumber.
 Other test frameworks can be supported through some configuration.